fleet-ai/context/README.md

 <br>

-You can also set a custom k value and filters by any metadata field we support:
+You can also set a custom k value and filters by any metadata field we support (listed below), plus `library_name`:

 ```python
 results = query("How do I set up Langchain?", k=15, filters={"library_name": "langchain"})